 Best Class: Charms

 Throughout her life, Julian has been short, plump, and possessed of light blue eyes and very dark black-brown hair.
 Beyond these basics, however, the Julian who left Sonora was nearly unrecognizable as the tomboyish eleven-year-old in uniformly second- or third-hand clothes who had arrived seven years earlier.
 After coming into a significant sum of money in her teens, Julian - who had always allowed her mother to determine what she wore and when she wore it - began to make tentative gestures toward determining her own style, first indulging in brand-new clothes, then in brighter colors and patterns than her mother would ever pick, and finally beginning to wear shaping garments at all and to wear dresses longer than it took to walk to Mass, attend Mass, and then walk back home and change.
-As an adult, she has largely adopted a mid-century influenced look, which she feels attractive and comfortable in and which goes well with pearls, which are her favorite jewels: her engagement ring from her fiance is a large pearl centered in a sunburst of diamonds, her engagement gift from her husband’s family was a magnificent 100-inch pearl rope, and her favorite earrings, after having her ears pierced at age twenty, are a pair of large off-white pearls set with diamonds.
+As an adult, she has largely adopted a mid-century influenced look, which she feels attractive and comfortable in and which goes well with pearls, which are her favorite jewels: her engagement ring was a large pearl centered in a sunburst of diamonds, her engagement gift from her husband’s family was a magnificent 100-inch pearl rope, and her favorite earrings, after having her ears pierced at age twenty, are a pair of large off-white pearls set with diamonds.
 Her wedding gift from her husband was also comprised of pearls - two princess-length strands, the shorter one composed of silky white South Sea pearls and the longer of darkly opalescent black Tahitian pearls.
 She wears these necklaces most days, along with a stack of four thin, gold-plate bangles of no real value which she bought on their honeymoon.
 Her husband, recognizing the sentimental attitude behind this choice, accordingly adjusted his gift-giving ideas; though he did buy her an expensive pair of fan-shaped diamond earrings for their first Christmas, his other gifts have been a citrine bracelet and pendant-brooch for her birthday that same year, nodding to her background as a Teppenpaw, and a ruby brooch for their first anniversary in July.

 Julian grew up in Alberta, Canada, in a suburb a stone's throw and world away from the University of Calgary.
 Though she, like all four of her brothers, was adopted, she had the distinction of both being the only girl in the family and the child her parents named themselves, her mother choosing to name a girl 'Julian' in honor of Dame Julian of Norwich, a medieval mystic and the first documented female English theologian.
 Her adoptive mother, an adult convert to Roman Catholicism, took religion extremely seriously, and Julian grew up attending Mass almost every morning.
 As Alison Umland had also been an academic and an Anglican before becoming convinced that it was God's will for her to settle down and raise Catholic children, these excursions were followed by breakfast and then spending much of the day working through a rigorous homeschool curriculum, studies punctuated by tea breaks and various chores around the house and garden.
 In the evenings, after her father came home, Julian and her brothers were allowed to play or read as they chose, with Alison often reading aloud to the family while Stephen and Paul played cards or board games, little Joe worked on puzzles or cat's cradle, John either listened to the reading or stared off into space, and Julian played chess with her father.
 This repetitive, highly insular family life took a hit when Julian was fifteen, after her biological father, a wealthy pureblood named Richard Crowley, died and left the vast majority of his property to her out of a mix of genuine affection for her biological mother and a desire to spite his actual wife, whom he disliked intensely.
 Julian found herself plunged into a legal contest of the will from Richard's ambitious nephews, which she was rescued from by his cousin Bertram, a politician who never quite explained his motives for helping her out to her but who managed to soften her attitude toward that branch of the Crowley family enough for her to cautiously enter its social circle.